-Figure 11.
 Basic DNS Configuration

 The corporate firewall must be configured to route client requests received at the firewall (IP3) to the HTTPS port on the Web Proxy (IP address IP2).
-AMC traffic must also be allowed between the Internet and both the MBG and the MiCollab servers for AMC communications.
 Audio, Web and Video Conferencing traffic also requires some additional firewall programming.
-Detailed firewall rules are described on page 64.